edomini/CS4076_EventDrivenProgramming/README.md

 semester; the server don’t need to display the schedule rather it will send the schedule information to client (what format server will send to client and how client will parse that information?).
-The client will receive that information and then will display the full course schedule using a proper GUI control (Hint: You may consider the design of your own course’s GUI on web portals: https://www.timetable.ul.ie/).
+The client will receive that information and then will display the full course schedule using a proper GUI control.
 The schedule display will be for per week (as it is for your course).
 4. Other: Using GUI control, the client will ask a request that server is not providing service for.
 The server will throw an IncorrectActionException on server side on receiving such an information and will send a proper message to client, letting him know that client ask a